Maryland Name Change: A Complete How-To Guide

 1. You applied by mail.

-2. Your court doesn't do same-day issuance.
+2. Your court does not offer same-day issuance.

-You've three ways to get your physical license in hand:
+You have three ways to get your physical license in hand:

 1. Get it by mail.